Last updated August 26, 2022

-The value of a brand-new car will begin to decrease from the minute you drive it off the forecourt.
-If you’re buying a brand-new car, depreciation is something you should consider as much as other cost factors like fuel economy.
+The value of a car will begin to decrease from the minute you take ownership of it.
+If you’re buying a brand-new car, depreciation is significantly higher, with a chunk of the car’s value being lost as soon as you drive off the forecourt.
+When buying a car, depreciation is something you should consider as much as other cost factors like fuel economy and maintenance.

 A car’s potential value loss varies across manufacturers and models, so depreciation can be a tricky subject to navigate.
 That’s why we’ve composed this handy guide to give you all the facts about depreciation and allow you to make the best decisions when purchasing a car in the future.

 Depreciation refers to the difference between the price of a car when you buy it versus when you sell it.
 This may not seem like a huge factor when you purchase the car, but it will be when it’s time for you to sell.

 The average new car will lose up to 60% of its value within the first three years of ownership.
 However, the rate of depreciation isn’t consistent across all makes and models.

 As an example of the differences in depreciation rate between manufacturers and models, we’ve included the graphs below.
 They show how the value of an Audi A3, BMW 1 Series, and Mercedes A Class will depreciate over 15 years.